 We worked in tandem with the waterproofing and restoration teams to address mold problems throughout the building with minimal disruption.
-As the restoration process proceeded over the next five years, additional areas of mold damage were identified, all of which we remediated as they were uncovered.
+As the restoration process proceeded over the next five years, additional areas of mold damage were identified, all of which underwent mold remediation as they were uncovered.

 While the judges and other courthouse staff weren’t thrilled at how long it took the GSA to bring in a competent team to address the original problems, they were certainly pleased that we finally resolved everything.
 Thanks to the good efforts of the waterproofing and restoration teams, the building has had no further water intrusion problems, and no recurrence of mold.